Kurupt: Influence and legacy

 Kendrick Lamar cited Kurupt in a 2013 interview as one of his three most significant influences, alongside 2Pac and Ice Cube.
 Eminem stated in his song "'Till I Collapse" that he views Kurupt as one of the best rappers of all time, saying "I got a list—here's the order of my list that it's in, it goes Reggie, Jay-Z, 2Pac and Biggie, Andre from Outkast, Jada, Kurupt, Nas, and then me".
-Kool Moe Dee ranked Kurupt at #39 on his selection of his all-time best MCs in his 2003 book There's a God on the Mic.
+Kool Moe Dee ranked Kurupt at No. 39 on his selection of his all-time best MCs in his 2003 book There's a God on the Mic.